Misty Smoky Mountains forest, prime black bear habitat in the national park

 Wildlife Guide

-Last updated: ยท Written by Zack Shields, local host & owner
+Last updated: ยท Written by Zack Shields, local host and owner

-With approximately 1,900 black bears calling the park home, the Smoky Mountains offer one of the best opportunities to see these magnificent creatures in the wild.
+With approximately 1,900 black bears calling Great Smoky Mountains National Park home, the Smokies offer one of the best opportunities in the eastern U.S. to see these magnificent animals in the wild.
+Here is exactly where to look, when to go, and how to stay safe in 2026.

 Quick Facts